What is Laminar Airflow?

 In the world of cannabis and hemp drying, we often talk about airflow and how it affects your overall product during the dry cycle.
-One term that comes up, especially at a high-quality top-tier level, is the term “laminar airflow.”
-For our cultivators that are more focused on the flower than airflow – we understand we use highly specific drying terms and want to break down what sets laminar airflow apart from the basic industry standard dry room setup.
+One term that comes up, especially at a high quality top-tier level, is the term “laminar airflow”.
+For our cultivators that are more focused on flower than airflow – we understand we use highly specific drying terms and want to break down what sets laminar airflow apart from the basic industry standard dry room setup.

-Small operators like at-home growers may use regular fans that you can find at big box stores, and some larger-scale cultivators may utilize other commercial standing or mounted fans for drying.
+Small operators like at-home growers may use regular fans that you can find at big box stores, and some larger scale cultivators may utilize other commercial standing or mounted fans for drying.
 The issue with these kinds of fans is that they can often create turbulent airflow, which is not ideal for drying.
-With turbulent airflow, the air is moving across the flower with a non-uniform distribution.
-Inconsistent airflow can create dead pockets of moisture, which can cause your crop to have varying moisture contents towards the center of your room and dryer flowers on the outer edge nearest the fans.
-This causes elongated drying dwell times in order to get consistent moisture with all the flower in the dry room, as well as create conditions that have a high potential for bacteria and microbial growth to form.
+With turbulent airflow, the air is moving across the flower with non-uniform distribution.
+Inconsistent airflow can create dead pockets of moisture which can cause your crop to have varying moisture contents towards the center of your room and dryer flowers on the outer edge nearest the fans.
+This causes elongated drying dwell times in order to get a consistent moisture with all the flower in the dry room as well as create conditions that have high-potential for bacteria and microbial growth to form.
 To combat this, Cann only utilizes laminar airflow components in all of our drying chambers and existing room setups.
-Laminar airflow means that the air is evenly distributed and consistent throughout the entire dry room and the duration of the cycle.
+Laminar airflow means that the air is evenly distributed and consistent throughout the entire dry room and duration of the cycle.
 This protects your crop from unnecessary waste while simultaneously ensuring a gentle, consistent dry for every dry cycle.

-Ready to get ahead of the curve and shorten your dry cycle time while minimizing the risk of product loss at the same time?
-Our team is ready to help you get to the next level for your cultivation and shorten your seed-to-sale cycle.
+Ready to get ahead of the curve and shorten your dry cycle time while minimizing risk of product loss at the same time?
+Our team is ready to help you get to the next level for your cultivation and shorten your seed to sale cycle.
 Connect with us here and let us help elevate your drying chamber to save time, money, and labor.